cultpenguin/sippi/README.md

 http://sippi.sourceforge.net/htmldoc/

 ### INSTALL

+#### Latest stable release
+The simplet approach to start using SIPPI is to download the latest SIPPI pakcgaed from http://sippi.sourceforge.net/

-To make us of SIPPI, unpack SIPPI.zip to a fodler $SIPPI.
+Simply download [SIPPI.zip](https://sourceforge.net/projects/sippi/files/latest/download?source=files), and unzip SIPPI.zip to a folder such as $SIPPI.

-The start Matlab add the appropriate paths using
+hen start Matlab add the appropriate paths using
 	>> addpath $SIPPI
 	>> sippi_set_path

-Please go to [http://sippi.sourceforge.net] for examples and details on how to use sippi
+Please go to (http://sippi.sourceforge.net) for examples and details on how to use SIPPI

 ### DIRECTORIES :